 Skinny tyres on a standard road bike mean they’re more suited to good, paved, tarmac roads – so the road bike isn’t the perfect choice if you want to amble along some canal paths – though the cyclocross or adventure bikes below might be an option.

-The Team Carbon has stood at the Ride to Work £1000 threshold for years, and it’s the platform that ferried Nicole Cooke to Olympic victory in 2008.
+Boardman’s Team Carbon has stood at the Ride to Work £1000 threshold for years, and it’s the platform that ferried Nicole Cooke to Olympic victory in 2008.
+Now redesigned and called the ‘8.9 Carbon’, this bike has far from ceased to impress.

-The frame and fork are both carbon, with Shimano Tiagra shifting and Tektro R540 brakes plus Mavic CXP-Elite wheels.
-A full bike comes in at 8.56kg, which is fairly light at this price point.
+The frame and fork are both carbon, with Shimano Tiagra shifting and Tektro brakes plus own brand.
+A full bike comes in at 9.05kg, which is fairly light at this price point.

 Cyclocross bikes / adventure road bikes